-Australia’s north is vast and sparsely populated with a coastline over 10,000km long.
-It is the frontline entry-point for many high risk animal and plant pests and diseases which can damage agriculture and our broader environment.
+Australia’s north is vast and sparsely populated with a coastline of over 10,000km.
+It is the frontline entry-point for many high-risk animal and plant pests and diseases which can damage agriculture and our broader environment.

 The Northern Australia Biosecurity Framework (NABF) encourages collaboration between communities, industries and governments to safeguard biosecurity into the future.
-The NABF will:
+The NABF:

-- Develop and share information on biosecurity prevention, detection and management, particularly on tropical plant and animal pests and diseases
+- Develops and shares information on biosecurity prevention, detection and management, particularly on tropical plant and animal pests and diseases.

-- Encourage cooperation between governments, agricultural industries and research institutions on tropical biosecurity
+- Encourages cooperation between governments, agricultural industries and research institutions on tropical biosecurity.

 - Share resources wherever possible to deliver timely and well-informed decisions about tropical biosecurity.

-The NABF will be guided by a Reference Group comprising senior representatives from Australian, Western Australia, Northern Territory and Queensland governments, Plant Health Australia and Animal Health Australia.
-The involvement of scientists and communities (especially Aboriginal and Torres Strait Islander communities) will play a key role in the success of the NABF.
+The NABF is guided by a Reference Group comprising senior representatives from Commonwealth, Western Australia, Northern Territory and Queensland governments, Plant Health Australia as well as Animal Health Australia.
+The involvement of scientists and communities, especially Aboriginal and Torres Strait Islander communities, play a key role in the success of the NABF.

-The NABF will help consolidate, inform and support existing biosecurity work, by maintaining strong links to the Northern Agriculture Ministers Forum and the National Biosecurity Committee.
+The NABF helps to consolidate, inform and support existing biosecurity work by maintaining strong links to the Northern Agriculture Ministers Forum and the National Biosecurity Committee.